Ecuadorian cuisine: Desserts

 Arroz con leche (rice pudding): Another dessert originally from Spain that can be found in various varieties throughout Latin America.
 Arroz con leche is one of the more common desserts found in homes and restaurants of modern-day Ecuador.
 It consists primarily of cooked rice, cinnamon/nutmeg, raisins, and milk.

 Helados de Paila (ice cream): Helado de paila is a sorbet-like specialty that hails from Ibarra.
 It comes in an array of flavors, and it is made with fruit juice, ice, sugar, and sometimes fruits.
 All the ingredients are traditionally churned by hand inside a large bronze or copper pot (paila) that is placed on ice.
 It is said that this frozen treat was initially made with the snow from the glacier on top of the Imbabura volcano.
 Allegedly, Rosalía Suárez first collected the ice, and her descendants still keep the tradition alive and run an ice cream shop in Ibarra.

+Pristiños and buñuelos are two distinct, yet related, fried dough desserts popular in Ecuador.
+Both are typically served warm, often drizzled with a sweet panela (unrefined whole cane sugar) syrup known as miel de panela.
+Pristiños are characterized by their delicate, crispy, ribbon-like or spiral shape, often dusted with sugar and cinnamon.
+Buñuelos, on the other hand, are soft, often irregularly shaped fritters, sometimes incorporating cheese or other ingredients into the dough, giving them a more substantial and sometimes savory-sweet profile.
+While both are especially eaten during festive seasons like Christmas and Holy Week, they are available year-round in bakeries and traditional food stalls across the country.

 Panetón or Panettone: is a type of sweet bread with dried fruit.
 It was popularized by Italian immigrants that arrived in the country in the late 1800s.
 It is usually served for breakfast around Christmas with a cup of hot chocolate.
 They used to come in big boxes only with huge panetóns inside but now they also sell personal portions.
 Because Christmas is the hottest time of year, people often replace the hot chocolate with coffee or a drink that's served cold.

 Flan: Is a popular custard dessert with a layer of clear caramel sauce.